sntsh-code/Pharmacovigilance_KPI_-_Compliance_Dashboard/README.md

 About Me
 --------
-Name: Santosh
-Role: Budding Pharmacovigilance Specialist & Healthcare Data Analyst
-Background: B.Pharm graduate with hands-on experience in drug safety analysis, clinical research, and data visualization using Excel, Python, and Power BI.
-Passionate about applying data-driven insights to improve patient safety and regulatory efficiency.
+Hi, I’m Santosh – Healthcare Data Analytics and Pharmacovigilance specialist with expertise in drug safety, data analytics, and adverse event reporting.
+I work at the intersection of healthcare and data, using Python, SQL, and visualization tools to generate actionable insights that improve patient safety.
+I’m passionate about pharmacovigilance, regulatory compliance, and building data-driven healthcare projects.